MartaGuzmanAlarcon/DD2421-Machine-Learning-Programming-Challenge/README.md

 | **Mixed Naive Bayes (custom)** | **86.6%** | **0.011** |

 ## The Winning Model
 The best result came from a Naive Bayes variant built specifically for this data instead of relying on scikit-learn's default.
-Standard Gaussian Naive Bayes assumes every feature is independent given the class, which is rarely true and was likely costing some accuracy here.
+Standard Gaussian Naive Bayes assumes every feature is independent given the class, which is rarely true.

 The custom version instead fits a full multivariate Gaussian per class (via a one-component `GaussianMixture`) for the numeric features, which lets it capture how those features move together within each class.
 The one-hot encoded categorical feature is modeled separately with a Bernoulli Naive Bayes, since that's the distribution that actually fits binary indicator variables.
-The two sets of log-probabilities are combined at prediction time.

-This is the model used to generate the final predictions on the evaluation set, trained on the full 1000-row training set.
+Finally, the model was trained on the entire 1000-row dataset to generate the evaluation predictions, where both sets of log-probabilities are summed to determine the final label for each row.